kgroveshok/z80-homebrew/WORD-LIST.md

 ### LABEL ( u --  )  Sets the storage bank label to string on top of stack  | DONE

+### STOREPAGE ( -- addr )  Pushes the address of the file system record buffer to stack for direct access  | DONE

 ### LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | TO TEST